Skip to content

 Where to Order

 Death certificates in Massachusetts are issued by the Massachusetts Registry of Vital Records and Statistics.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit Massachusetts Registry of Vital Records and Statistics